 Volleyball nets, volleyballs, and tug-of-war ropes:

-- Must be picked up before your event at:
+- Equipment must be picked up prior to your event date.

 John Prince Park, 2700 6th Avenue South, Lake Worth, Florida 33461

 Locate a rental pavilion: